Smalls07/BSS_star/README.md

 0norm_linear.R: the function to solve l_0 norm penalized least squares problem for linear models.

-auto-mog.data: continuous data set 2 in the paper.
+auto-mpg.data: continuous data set 2 in the paper.
 RealEstateValuationDataSet.xlsx: continuous data set 3 in the paper.

 Indian Liver Patient Dataset (ILPD).csv: binary data set 1 in the paper.